June 3 2016

 Bitter orange is also known as citrus aurantium. it has been used in Traditional Chinese Medicine to treat chest congestion and stimulate gastrointestinal functions.
-In the past few years bitter orange has been marketed for weight loss.
-This supplements are not recommended to those with high blood pressure or heart disease.
+In the past few years bitter orange has been marketed for weight loss and found in various natural diet pills.
+This supplement is not recommended to those with high blood pressure or heart disease.

 Benefits of Diet Rx